Tap to close

 The category of "investment contract" is among the most significant and frequently litigated branches of the definition of "security".
 Courts and commissions have applied two distinct tests to determine whether an arrangement constitutes an investment contract.

-An investment contract exists where there is an investment of money in a common enterprise with an expectation of profits to be derived from the undeniably significant efforts of persons other than the investor.
+The common enterprise test holds that an investment contract exists where there is an investment of money in a common enterprise with an expectation of profits to be derived from the undeniably significant efforts of persons other than the investor.
 The "common enterprise" is the relationship between investor and promoter, where the investor advances money and the promoter exercises managerial control over the enterprise's success.
 The enterprise need not be common among the investors themselves.

-An investment contract exists where an offeree furnishes initial value to an offeror, a portion of that value is subjected to the risks of an enterprise over which the offeree has no managerial control, the offeror's representations create a reasonable understanding that a valuable benefit above the initial value will accrue, and the offeree does not receive practical control over managerial decisions.
+The risk capital test holds that an investment contract exists where an offeree furnishes initial value to an offeror, a portion of that value is subjected to the risks of an enterprise over which the offeree has no managerial control, the offeror's representations create a reasonable understanding that a valuable benefit above the initial value will accrue, and the offeree does not receive practical control over managerial decisions.

-These tests have been applied to a wide range of arrangements — franchise schemes, multi-level marketing programs, staking arrangements for mining claims, condominium rental pools, and, more recently, certain crypto-asset arrangements.
+These tests have been applied to a wide range of arrangements, franchise schemes, multi-level marketing programs, staking arrangements for mining claims, condominium rental pools, and, more recently, certain crypto-asset arrangements.
 The tests are conjunctive: the critical inquiry is whether the investor relies on the efforts of others for the generation of returns, rather than on their own labour or the operation of market forces beyond any party's control.

 What Constitutes a Trade

-The term "trade" is defined broadly in provincial legislation and includes any sale or disposition of a security for valuable consideration; participation as a trader in any transaction in a security through the facilities of a stock exchange or quotation system; the receipt by a registrant of an order to buy or sell a security; and — critically — any act, advertisement, solicitation, conduct, or negotiation directly or indirectly in furtherance of any of the foregoing.
+The term "trade" is defined broadly in provincial legislation and includes any sale or disposition of a security for valuable consideration; participation as a trader in any transaction in a security through the facilities of a stock exchange or quotation system; the receipt by a registrant of an order to buy or sell a security; and, critically, any act, advertisement, solicitation, conduct, or negotiation directly or indirectly in furtherance of any of the foregoing.
 This last category is expansive: it captures preparatory activity well in advance of an actual sale.
 A purchase of securities is expressly excluded from the definition of "trade" in most jurisdictions.

 Distribution